diinki/diinki-retrofuture/README.md

 I recommend using the included GTK theme, however for the icon theme you may pick whichever you like.
 The GTK theme is likely what would change most if I ever update this rice.

-### Alternate Configs:
+## Alternate Configs:

-The alternate configs contain two configuration directories, one for hyprland and one for waybar; Simply put, it's an alternate style for this rice which can be seen in the screenshots below.
+The `alternate_configs` directory contains alternate configs for alternate alternate designs of this rice. it's an alternate style for this rice which can be seen in the screen-shots below.

+**Note**: Using the alternate version of kitty will require either using the alternate `hypr` config with `hyprland`, or installing `swayfx` so you can set-up blur; the alternate version of kitty wont look good without blur.

 ### 📜 License